U.S. Route 30 in Pennsylvania: Breezewood to Lancaster

-At the summit of Rays Hill, US 30 enters Fulton County and descends the hill as the two-lane undivided Lincoln Highway, with the Pennsylvania Turnpike parallel to the north.
+At the summit of Rays Hill, US 30 enters Fulton County and descends the hill as the two-lane, undivided Lincoln Highway, with the Pennsylvania Turnpike parallel to the north.
 The route turns east away from the turnpike and comes to an intersection with PA 915, at which point PA 915 heads east for a concurrency with US 30.
 The road heads into Buchanan State Forest, with PA 915 splitting to the north.
 US 30 ascends Sideling Hill and reaches the summit, where it comes to an eastbound truck brake check station.
 At this point, the road begins to descend Sideling Hill, winding east.
-Along the descent, the roadway comes to two truck brake check stations and two runaway truck ramps in the eastbound direction.
+During the descent, the roadway features two truck brake-check stations and two runaway-truck ramps in the eastbound direction.
 The route leaves the state forest and heads southeast, passing through the Saluvia.
 US 30 curves east-southeast and comes to an intersection with PA 655 in Harrisonville.
 The road turns southeast in Breezy Point and ascends Scrub Ridge.
 The route comes to a westbound truck brake check station before it reaches Summit, where it heads south to descend Scrub Ridge.
 US 30 continues south and briefly becomes a divided highway as it intersects Lincoln Way, where it turns into a two-lane expressway that bypasses McConnellsburg to the north.
 The road makes a hairpin turn to the northeast and gains a second westbound lane.
 The route curves east and comes to a diamond interchange with US 522 that serves McConnellsburg, where it becomes a four-lane divided expressway.
 Past this interchange, the expressway becomes a three-lane undivided road with two eastbound lanes and one westbound lane, turning to the south-southeast.
 US 30 becomes a divided highway and intersects Lincoln Way again, where the expressway section ends.
 The route becomes a three-lane undivided road with two eastbound lanes and one westbound lane as it ascends Tuscarora Mountain.
 The road narrows to two lanes as it continues to climb the mountain and follow a winding alignment.